tomdale/lambda-packager/README.md

 unlikely to work on the custom version of Amazon Linux that powers AWS Lambda.

-Lambda Packer works by invoking a Lambda function running on AWS and uploading your project's `package.json` to it.
-It copies that `package.json` to a temp directory, runs `npm install` to install the dependencies in the Lambda environments, uploads those dependencies to S3, then downloads them back to your local machine.
+Lambda Packager works by invoking a Lambda function running on AWS and uploading your project's `package.json` to it.
+It copies that `package.json` to a temporary directory, then runs `npm install` to compile the dependencies in the Lambda environments

+Once compilation is complete, it uploads the Lambda-compatible dependencies to S3.
+Those dependencies are then downloaded back to your local machine.

-To facilitate deployment, Lambda Packager will create a copy of your Node package, copy in the Lambda-built `node_modules` directory, and zip it all up so you can deploy it via the AWS console or CLI utility.
+To facilitate deployment, Lambda Packager will create a copy of your Node package, copy in the Lambda-built `node_modules` directory, and create a zip file that is ready to deploy via the AWS console or CLI utility.

 ## Deployment